-What is the application process of a China visa for US citizens?
-If you find yourself asking questions such as how much it will cost, how long it will take or what kind of visas are available, you’ve come to the right place.
+What is the application process of a China visa for US citizens in 2023?
+So much has changed now that China has re-opened post pandemic.
+What do you need to do?
+How long will this take?
+What kind of visas are available?
+You’ve come to the right place.
 In this guide, I’ll walk you through everything you need to know as a US citizen applying for a Chinese visa.

 - U.S. Passport: The passport must have 6 months of validity, measured from the date at which you are scheduled to land in China.
 It also needs to have at least two (2) blank pages in the passport – one for the visa and one for the customs stamps.